lab5e/nrf9160-Lab5e/samples/fota/README.md

 pipenv run west build -- -DCONFIG_APP_FIRMWARE_VERSION=\"1.0.1\"
 ```

-Login to the [Telenor IoT Gateway](https://nbiot.engineering/) and go to the firmware tab for the collection your device is registered.
+Login to the [Span](https://span.lab5e.com/) and go to the firmware tab for the collection your device is registered.

 1. Choose «Device based management» as _Firmware management_ for the collection.